IgorMundstein/WinMemoryCleaner/README.md

 - You can build a list of processes to ignore when memory is optimized

-### Optimization hotkey (Global)
+### Optimization hotkey

-- `CTRL + ALT + M (Customizable)` - Optimize
+- Set a keyboard global hotkey to run the optimization. `CTRL + ALT + M` is the default and customizable value

 ### Settings

-- `Always on top` - Pins the window to the top of all your windows
+- `Always on top` Pins the window to the top of all your windows
-- `Auto update` - Keeps the app up to date.
+- `Auto update` Keeps the app up to date.
 It checks for updates every 24 hours
-- `Close after optimization` - Closes the app after optimization
+- `Close after optimization` Closes the app after optimization
-- `Close to the notification area` - Minimize the app to the system tray when clicking the close (X) button
+- `Close to the notification area` Minimize the app to the system tray when clicking the close (X) button
-- `Run on low priority` - It limits the app resource usage by reducing the process priority and ensuring it runs efficiently.
+- `Run on low priority` It limits the app resource usage by reducing the process priority and ensuring it runs efficiently.
 It might increase the optimization time, but it helps if your Windows freezes during it
-- `Run on startup` - Runs the app after the system boots up.
+- `Run on startup` Runs the app after the system boots up.
 It creates an entry on Windows **Task Scheduler** and Windows Registry path **SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Run**
-- `Show optimization notifications` - Sends a message to the notification area after optimization.
+- `Show optimization notifications` Sends a message to the notification area after optimization.
 It includes the approximate memory released
-- `Show virtual memory` - It also monitors the virtual memory usage
+- `Show virtual memory` It also monitors the virtual memory usage
-- `Start minimized` - The app will start minimized to the system tray.
+- `Start minimized` The app will start minimized to the system tray.
 Single-click on the icon to restore

 ### System tray (Notification area)